AlexShen360/YOLO_Universal_Anatomical_Landmark_Detection/README.md

 python3 main.py -d ../runs -r GU2Net -p test -C config.yaml -m gln -l u2net -n chest cephalometric hand -c best.pt python3 evaluation.py -i ../runs/GU2Net/results/test_epoch067
 ```
+[!NOTE] The argument `-n name_list` should be consistent when training and testing.
+The `best.pt` is trained with the argument `-n chest cephalometric chest`, which should be used with the same argument when testing.
+Alternatively you can use different `-n data1 data2` to retrain and test GU2Net.

 ## Citation
 ```